#20: Habitat Island

-As recently documented in Aaron Chapman’s book “The Last Gang in Town”, Clark Park was once the centre of a rougher side of Vancouver (particularly the east side), a time with less organized crime and more disorganized mayhem, when the city was smaller and the stakes were too, but the violence no less real.
+As recently documented in Aaron Chapman’s book “The Last Gang in Town”, Clark Park was once the centre of a rougher side of Vancouver (particularly on the city’s east side), a time with less organized crime and more disorganized mayhem.
+The city was smaller and the stakes were too, but the violence no less real.

-That sunset — ideally viewed about midway up the giant hill from west to east that dominates the park — is truly lovely, but so are a lot of other things about Clark, just the second park in the city when it was established in 1889.
+That sunset — ideally viewed about midway up the giant hill that dominates the park — is truly lovely, but so are a lot of other things about Clark, just the second park in the city when it was established in 1889.

 Perhaps the most impressive thing is that despite being next to both busy Knight Street and Commercial Drive, the design of the park makes it blocks out most of the vehicle noise.

-Clark’s biggest drawback, aside from the lack of a killer app (beach, pool, amazing playground or sports facilities) is there being no washroom, making it the highest rated park in the city without one.
+Clark’s biggest drawback, aside from the lack of a killer app (beach, pool, amazing playground or sports facilities) is there being no washroom.

-And if that’s the largest flaw to the park, well, that’s plenty progress.
+And if that’s the largest flaw to the park, well, that’s plenty.

 “One of Vancouver’s great jewels.”